germal/OpenCVB/README.md

 -   In OpenCVB’s VTKDataExample, open the VTK.h file and uncomment the first line “\#define WITH_VTK”

-    -   Rebuild OpenCVB and it should be ready to run the VTK algorithms (they all start with “VTK”)
+    -   Rebuild OpenCVB and the VTK algorithms will run (they all start with “VTK”)

 Release vs. Beta
 ================